harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 ## Next Steps

 We've now walked through the installation of the debugger, the debugger adapter, configuring the debugger, and adding a UI layer.

+If something goes wrong during your own setup, check Neovim's messages, and also DAP's logs with `:DapShowLog`.

 It's worth mentioning that you can achieve configuration of the debug adapter for Go specifically with <a href="https://github.com/leoluz/nvim-dap-go">nvim-dap-go</a>, which will effectively write the `dap.configurations.go` and `dap.adapters.go` sections of your DAP configuration for you.
 You'll still need to install the debugger (delve) in order to use it, and the UI.
 If you prefer a more out-of-the-box configuration for Golang specifically, this plugin is quite nice.